inorbit-ai/robot-sdk-cpp/README.md

 # InOrbit Robot SDK C++ Library

-The InOrbit Robot SDK C++11 **header-only** library allows C++ programs to communicate with the **InOrbit Agent** that must run also on the robot.
+The InOrbit Robot SDK C++11 **header-only** library allows C++ programs to communicate with the **InOrbit Agent**, that also runs on the robot.
 It's goal is to ease the integration between InOrbit and any other custom software running on the robot.

 The following example shows how to use the library to send custom data and poses to the Agent: